SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 the creator, and worship her as the source of all that is good:

-life, health, Ala'k, their metaphysical abilities (which they call "Kol'ak'' -~ “the Touch"), and so on.
+life, health, Ala'k, their metaphysical abilities (which they call "Kol'ak'' -~ "the Touch"), and so on.
 They do not have an organized religion in the way many other alien species have it
 - there are no churches, no hierarchy, no rules - but rather an ever'constant appreciation of Alm-Hure.
 Philosophy is underdeveloped by the Hurshuka, because they are fairly laid

-back; most attempts to discern the deeper meaning of the universe end with,“It's all good; praise to Alm'I-iure."
+back; most attempts to discern the deeper meaning of the universe end with,"It's all good; praise to Alm'I-iure."

 cooking), and walking outside.
 They like socializing with each1 other, although they tend to rely 0n metaphysical impulses to